scriptbuzz/mlflow-local/README.md

 ![title](img/mbitar-mflow-dash-artifacts.jpg)

 MLflow is feature-packed.
-If you are not using an MLops tool, consider using one.
+If you are not using an MLops tool, consider using MLflow.
 You will enjoy substantial gains in productivity by using local features alone.
-Once you feel comfortable with the basics, you can exapnd your MLflow deployment to the cloud and to the rest of your ML team.
+Once you feel comfortable with the basics of MLflow, you can exapnd your MLflow deployment to the cloud and to the rest of your ML team.

 My next MLops guide will cover remote MLflow deployment and will touch on some of the tool's more advanced features to support cloud and team collaboration.